emnify/product-docs/docs/services/data-streamer/usage.md

 ---
-description: Managing data streams with the emnify Portal or API
+description: Manage data streams with the emnify Portal or API
 ---

-# Using the Data Streamer
+# Use the Data Streamer

 You can manage data streams with the [emnify Portal](#data-streamer-in-the-portal) or the [Data Streamer API](#data-streamer-api).

-## Choosing which interface to use
+## Choose which interface to use

 **[emnify Portal](#data-streamer-in-the-portal)**
 Managing data streams with the Portal is convenient when taking the first steps or if you don't expect configuration changes to be needed often.